Your First Stop: The Preview Gallery

 Work representing each participating artist will be on display in the Preview Gallery, where you can peruse the wide range of fine art and crafts, from representational to abstract, oil to pastels, bronze, stone and wood sculptures, metal and glass objects, fiber art, unique, one-of-a-kind clothing, jewelry and so much more.
 There’s something for every taste and every budget!
 Grab a map and a catalog and head out.

-A Preview Reception is held the Thursday evening, May 2, from 5:30 pm to 8:00 pm at the historic Casa Vieja Event Center located in the heart of the Village of Corrales, 4541 Corrales Road.
+A Preview Reception will be held the Thursday evening, April 30th, from 5:30 pm to 8:00 pm at the historic Casa Vieja Event Center located in the heart of the Village of Corrales, 4541 Corrales Road.

 Casa Vieja was originally built in the 18th century by Salvador Martinez on land purchased as part of the Alameda Land Grant.
 The Village of Corrales was an attractive location due to the inexpensive farmland, proximity to the Rio Grande River Valley, and rural setting.

 In 1941, the Harrington family purchased the empty Martinez house.
 They immediately began restoring the old building; concerned with preserving the integrity and heritage of the structure.
 Only five of the original twenty rooms were still intact.
 Mrs. Dorothy Harrington gave the name "Casa Vieja" or "Old House" to the building.

 Many of the additions from this time period still remain like the carved rope trim around the doors and chip carving on the bookcases, flagstone and brick floors installed by Gardetti, (an Italian stonemason), and hand-hewn kiva fireplaces and nichos (crafted by the renowned fireplace builder, Fecho Chavez).

 In 1950, Casa Vieja was sold to Dr. Alan Jacobson.
 He and his family lived in part of the building and converted the rest into a small hospital.